kyrosgeorg/kyrosgeorg.github.io/README.md

 URL for this demo at https://kyrosgeorg.github.io/

+URL for this charts demo at https://kyrosgeorg.github.io/charts (soon)

 A simple leaflet map example from blog at https://opengislab.com/

 The actual blog post that accompanies this is here: https://opengislab.com/blog/2018/2/4/creating-simple-leaflet-web-map